ishiharaf/mg/README.md

 # mg

-This project aims to display in a visual way how musicians of the past were connected to each other. **mg** doesn't stand for anything in particular.
+This project aims to display in a visual way how musicians of the past were connected to each other. **mg** stands for *musician's graph*.

 ## Table of contents
 - [General Info](#general-info)